-The Company's distribution customers are concentrated in a small number of electricity supply businesses with RWE NPower plc accounting for approximately 36% of distribution revenues in 2008 (2007: 40%).
+The Company's distribution customers are concentrated in a small number of electricity supply businesses with RWE NPower plc accounting for approximately 35% of distribution revenues in 2009 (2008: 39%).
 Ofgem has determined a framework which sets credit limits for each supply business based on its credit rating or payment history and requires them to provide credit cover if their value at risk (measured as being equivalent to 45 days usage) exceeds the credit limit.
 Acceptable credit typically is provided in the form of a parent company guarantee, letter of credit or an escrow account.
-Included within other payables are customer deposits of £1.6m as at December 2008 (2007: £1.6m).

-Ofgem has indicated that, provided the Company has implemented credit control, billing and collection processes in line with best practice guidelines and can demonstrate compliance with the guidelines or is able to satisfactorily explain departure from the guidelines, any bad debt losses arising from supplier default will be recovered through an increase in future allowed income.
+Included within other payables (Note 16) are customer deposits of £1.5m as at 31 March 2009 (2008: £1.6m).
+Ofgem has indicated that, provided the Company has implemented credit control, billing and collection processes in line with best practice guidelines and can demonstrate compliance with the guidelines or be able to satisfactorily explain departure from the guidelines, any bad debt losses arising from supplier default will be recovered through an increase in future allowed income.
 Losses incurred to date have not been material.
-Included in the Company's use of system ("UoS") receivables are debtors with a carrying value of £0.4m, which have been placed into administration and have therefore been provided in full at the year end.
+The Company has made a provision of £0.3m (2008: £0.1m) for bad debts in relation to these receivables at the balance sheet date.

-Amounts receivable from sale of goods and services
+Amounts receivable for sale of goods and services

-Sales of goods and services comprise all income streams which are not classified as UoS income.
+Sales of goods and services comprise all income streams which are not classified as Use of System ("UoS") income.
 Examples of non-UoS income streams would be customer contributions in relation to distribution system assets and recovery of amounts for damage caused by third parties to the distribution system.